 Hazards can come in many forms, but they generally fall under the following categories:

 Safety hazards are mostly general hazards that can be found in any workplace, even in plush corporate offices.
 These can be something as simple as wet floors or something deadly like malfunctioning equipment.

 While the kind of safety hazard to look out for will depend on the nature of the work and the specific location of the workplace, safety hazards in specific industries such as construction should never be overlooked.

-Science laboratories in academic institutions, especially in elementary and secondary schools, are prone to situations in which an untrained student mishandles a chemical and inadvertently causes a fire.
+Other places which may require the implementation of a HazCom program are science laboratories in academic institutions.
+Elementary and secondary schools are especially prone to situations in which an untrained student mishandles a chemical and inadvertently causes a fire.